e7h4n/e7h4n-nvim/README.md

-# pw-nvim: pw's NeoVim Distribution
+# e7h4n-nvim: e7h4n's NeoVim Distribution

-pw-nvim is a distribution of plugins and configurations for NeoVim.
+e7h4n-nvim is a distribution of plugins and configurations for NeoVim.

 ## Installation